 Tami Gouveia is a progressive Democrat with a solid record of working to ensure that people have what they need to achieve their fullest potential.
 She was first inspired to run for elected office as a volunteer for Senator Ted Kennedy's 1995 campaign against Mitt Romney.
 Tami has spent the last 25 years fighting for equality and opportunity for all.
 On Beacon Hill, Tami will advocate for:

 • a living wage and paid family leave

 • investments in transportation

 • a strong social safety net for our communities’ most vulnerable

-• getting dark money out of politics
+• getting corporate money out of politics

 Immediately following the 2016 Presidential election, Tami founded the Massachusetts Chapter of the Women’s March on Washington, DC, and was part of the national leadership team of state organizers.
 She co-led more than 10,000 diverse Massachusetts women and their allies to attend the march, making it the second-largest delegation after New York State’s.
 Acting on her commitment to diversity and inclusivity, Tami helped establish a scholarship fund that provided 130 bus tickets to marchers who otherwise could not afford to attend.
 The Women’s March created a groundswell of new political activists who continue to work tirelessly for Democratic candidates and progressive causes and policies.
 Tami is most proud when marchers tell her that the Women’s March changed their lives, and that they are committed to staying active in the fight for human rights, justice, and our democratic principles.